Demographics of Madagascar: Ethnicity

 Madagascar was probably uninhabited prior to Austronesian settlement in the early centuries AD.
-Austronesian features are most predominant in the central highlands peoples and coastal peoples are phenotypically East African with various Malay, Arab, Somali, European and Indian admixtures.
+Austronesian (particularly Malay) features are most predominant in the central highlands peoples, while coastal peoples are phenotypically more East African, sometimes with minor Arab, Somali, European and Indian admixtures.
 The largest coastal groups are the Betsimisaraka (1,500,000) and the Tsimihety and Sakalava (700,000 each).
 Malagasy society has long been polarized between the politically and economically advantaged highlanders of the central plateaux and the people along the coast.
 For example, in the 1970s there was widespread opposition among coastal ethnics against the policy of "Malagasization" which intended to phase out the use of the French language in public life in favour of a more prominent position for the Malagasy language, whose orthography is based on the Merina dialect.
-Identity politics were also at the core of the brief civil unrest during 2002.

 Indians in Madagascar descend mostly from traders who arrived in the newly independent nation looking for better opportunities.
 The majority of them came from the west coast of India known as Karana (Muslim) and Banian (Hindu).
-The majority speak Hindi or Gujarati, although some other Indian dialects are also spoken.
+The majority speak Hindi or Gujarati, although some other Indian languages are also spoken.
 Nowadays the younger generations speak at least three languages, including French, Gujarati and Malagasy.
 A large number of the Indians in Madagascar have a high level of education, particularly the younger generation.

 A sizeable number of Europeans also reside in Madagascar, mostly of French descent.